 Shearer and Teplin urge you to "say no to the junk drawer."
 While it's easy to let things pile up in your drawers in order to keep your desktop neat, you'll want to tackle your drawers when giving your office a serious clean.
 "We always suggest starting with a drawer," they say.
 "A drawer is manageable but also life-changing."
-Try using drawer inserts to keep everything organised once you've gotten rid of unnecessary clutter.
+Try using drawer inserts to keep everything organized once you've gotten rid of unnecessary clutter.

 5. Label Everything

-According to the experts, labeling is power.
+According to experts, labeling is power.
 "If you can easily spot where something is, you don't have to waste time scavenging for it."
 It can also help hold you accountable when you're tempted to quickly toss something where it doesn't belong.

 6. Display What Makes You Happy

 "In regards to the mix of function and form, if there are items that promote creativity or make you happy, feel free to display them," Shearer and Teplin say.
-Whether that means hanging up family photos or keeping inspiring books where you can see them, don't be afraid to keep your favourite belongings out for all to see.
+Whether that means hanging up family photos or keeping inspiring books where you can see them, don't be afraid to keep your favorite belongings out for all to see.

 7. Tame Your Cords

 Finally, in any modern office lies a dreaded pile of cords.
 From phone chargers to HDMI adapters, it's easy to hoard a knot of wires that contribute to office clutter.
 "Using a cord wrap or cable tie to gather the wires helps prevent them from taking over your desk or media table," according to the experts.
-You'll be surprised by how much space is freed up when you tame your collection cords and follow the rest of these office organisation ideas.
+You'll be surprised by how much space is freed up when you tame your collection cords and follow the rest of these office organization ideas.